k2view-academy/K2View-Academy/articles/99_Broadway/19_broadway_flow_stages.md

 ### What is a Stage Condition?

-If a condition is required in the flow, the flow can be split and a stage condition can be added to one or more stages that were created as a result of the split.
-Any Actor can be used as a condition.
-The **else** condition can be set to only one of the stages on the same level and it is only executed if all the conditions were false.
+If a condition is required in the flow, the flow can be split and a **Stage condition** Actor can be added to one or more Stages that were created as a result of the split.
+The condition Actor can have any number of output parameters, however the true/false check is always performed on the first output parameter.
+Note that this parameter doesn't have to be Boolean, since Broadway can do the casting.
+For example, an empty String will be considered as false while not an empty String will be considered as true.

+The **else** condition can be set to only one of the Stages on the same level and it is only executed if all the conditions were false.
 The stages which neither have a condition nor **else** will be always executed and they no impact on the **else** Stage.

 The Stage conditions impacts all the following Stages in the same branch.
 Thus, if some Stage condition is false, the execution of its branch stops.
 A merged Stage will run after all its parent Stages have been executed.
-If none of the parent Stages have executed (all conditions are false) the merged stage will not be executed.
+If none of the parent Stages have been executed (all conditions are false), the merged Stage will not be executed.

+### How Do I Define a Stage Condition?

+- To add a Stage condition to the flow, open the [Stage context menu](/articles/99_Broadway/18_broadway_flow_window.md#stage-context-menu) by clicking the three dots in the right corner of the Stage and select **Stage Condition**.
+- To mark a Stage as **else**, open the [Stage context menu](/articles/99_Broadway/18_broadway_flow_window.md#stage-context-menu) by clicking the three dots in the right corner of the Stage and select **Else**.

-Note that a **JavaScript** Actor is a powerful actor to express complex conditions.
+Note that even though any Actor can be used as a condition, a **JavaScript** Actor is a powerful actor to express complex conditions.
+The script returns the value of the last line and it does not expect the 'return' keyword.

 **Stage Conditions Example**